-The LSU AgCenter continues to work closely with state regulators, including the Louisiana Department of Agriculture and Forestry, the Louisiana Board of Pharmacy and the Louisiana State Board of Medical Examiners to ensure that patient and public safety are at the forefront.
+The LSU AgCenter continues to work closely with state regulators, including the Louisiana Department of Agriculture and Forestry and the Louisiana Board of Pharmacy to ensure that patient and public safety are at the forefront.

-GB Sciences Louisiana began renovation of their production facility in April 2018 and anticipate product availability for patients in 2019.
-The production facility will not be located on LSU’s campus and no one under 21 years old will be employed in the facility.
+Wellcana began full-scale operation at their production facility in March 2019.
+The production facility is not located on LSU’s campus and no one under 21 years old will be employed in the facility.